mtford90/siesta/docs/guide.md

 });
 ```

+### Paths

+Paths take the form of Javascript regular expressions with one addition - named groups.

 ### Nested Data

 The GitHub search endpoint nests results in the `items` key.
 The `data` parameter can be used to deal with this: